 6.2 Determination of Moisture Content

-The moisture content of the seed mass shall be determined in accordance with 5.1 of IS 3579: 1966.
+The moisture content of the seed mass shall be determined in accordance with 5.1 of IS 3579: 1966, by keeping 20.5 g of the sample for one hour at 1051C in a hot air oven.
+For details refer IS 3579: 1966.

 6.3 Determination of Oil Content

-The oil content of the oil seed shall be determined in accordance with 5.2 of IS 3579: 1966.
+The oil content of the oil seed shall be determined in accordance with 5.2 of IS 3579: 1966, following the Soxhlet extraction method.

 6.4 Determination of Acid Value of the Extracted Oil

-The acid value of the extracted oil shall be determined in accordance with 5.3 of IS 3579 : 1966.
+The acid value of the extracted oil shall be determined in accordance with 5.3 of IS 3579 : 1966, by directly titrating the oil in an alcoholic medium with aqueous sodium or potassium hydroxide solution.

 7 RUNNING-IN AND PRELIMINARY ADJUSTMENTS